Lowcountry Eye Specialists

 Droopy eyelids are a common side effect of the natural aging process.
 If the condition affects your peripheral vision, eye lift surgery can provide relief.
-At Lowcountry Eye Specialists, board-certified ophthalmologist Phelan Piehota, DO, regularly performs eye lift surgery.
+At Lowcountry Eye Specialists, our board-certified ophthalmologists regularly perform eye lift surgery.
 To request a consultation at the practice in Ladson, South Carolina, call the office, or request an appointment online today.

 Eye lift surgery is an outpatient procedure that treats ptosis, a condition that occurs when the levator muscle detaches from your eyelids, causing them to droop.
 Ptosis occurs for various reasons, but it’s usually due to the natural aging process or an eye-related injury.